openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/structure.rst

 setup script :ref:`structure-core-script`.

-The source ``local.conf.sample`` file used depends on the :term:`TEMPLATECONF` script variable, which defaults to ``layers/meta-yocto/meta-poky/conf/templates/default`` when you are building from the Yocto Project development environment, and to ``layers/openembedded-core/meta/conf/templates/default`` when you are building from the OpenEmbedded-Core environment.
+The source ``local.conf.sample`` file used depends on the :term:`TEMPLATECONF` script variable, which defaults to :oecore_path:`meta/conf/templates/default` in :term:`OpenEmbedded-Core (OE-Core)`.
 Because the script variable points to the source of the ``local.conf.sample`` file, this implies that you can configure your build environment from any layer by setting the variable in the top-level build environment setup script as follows::